Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-model.md

 >**Important:** A model cannot be contained in multiple XML files.
 The whole model needs to be deployed in one go, otherwise the next deployment overwrites the previous one.
 If your content model is very large then consider splitting it into multiple namespaces, such as document content model (`acme:contentModel`) and workflow content model (`acmew:workflowModel`) and deploy with multiple XML files.

 So we now have a content model defined in XML and registered with the repository.
-It is now possible to use one of the Alfresco Content Services APIs to create a node with a type from this content model, and one or more aspects applied from the model.
+It is now possible to use one of the Content Services APIs to create a node with a type from this content model, and one or more aspects applied from the model.
 Doing this via the Java API would look something like this:

 ```java